Dynamic Defense Against Byzantine Poisoning Attacks in Federated Learning: Dynamic Defense Against Poisoning Attacks

-\eugenio{FL is featured by its restriction to access to the training data, which is sequestered in the clients.
-Accordingly, data poisoning attacks, and more specifically dirty-label data poisoning attacks \cite{gu2019,jagielski2018}, grounded in the malicious manipulation of the training data, can corrupt the FL model, which cannot inspect the training to defend itself against this kind of adversarial attacks.
+FL is featured by its restriction to access to the training data, which is sequestered in the clients.
+Accordingly, poisoning attacks, \nrb{both data and (local) model poisoning} \cite{gu2019,jagielski2018}, grounded in the malicious manipulation of the training data \nrb{or the local model updates}, can corrupt the FL model, which cannot inspect the training to defend itself against this kind of adversarial attacks.

-The dirty-label poisoning adversarial attack is conducted by the clients in a FL setting, and it consists in making subtle modifications in the labels of the training data for corrupting the learning process.
-This attack can be simulated by arbitrarily assigning labels to all the training samples of a subset of the federated clients.
-We define a dirty-label poisoning adversarial client in Definition \ref{d_adversarial_client}.

-\begin{definition}[Adversarial client] Let $C_i \in \{C_1, ..., C_n\}$ be an arbitrary client of a FL environment whose original training dataset is $D_i = \langle x_i^l; y_i^l \rangle$, where $x_{i}^l$ is the sample data and $y_{i}^l$ the label.
-We say that $C_i$ is an \textbf{adversarial client} if it uses the altered dataset \correcciones{$D'_i$ as training dataset with where $\sigma$ is a random permutation.} \end{definition}

-Regarding the limitation of FL to inspect the training data for discovering adversarial clients, we propose a dynamic FL model that dynamically selects the clients to be aggregated, and filters out the adversarial ones.
-The dynamic FL model is built upon a federated aggregation operator based on a Induced Ordered Weighted Averaging (IOWA) operator \cite{iowa_yager_filev}, and we call it FL-IOWA-DQ.
+We propose \nrb{a defense against byzantine poisoning attacks built upon a federated aggregation operator based on a Induced Ordered Weighted Averaging (IOWA) \cite{iowa_yager_filev} that dynamically selects the clients to be aggregated, and filters out the adversarial ones.
+We call it Dynamic Defense Against Byzantine Attacks (DDaBA).}

-The IOWA operators, and more generally the Ordered Weighted Averaging (OWA) ones \cite{owa_1}, are functions for weighting the contribution of a set of clients in a aggregation process, as it is the aggregation of the parameters of the local learning models in FL.
-We mathematically \paco{introduce} OWA and IOWA operators in Appendix \ref{appendix:iowa}, and according to the definition the IOWA operator is composed of \begin{enumerate*}[label=(\arabic*)]\item an order-inducing function to set the weighting assignation order, and \item a linguistic quantifier to calculate the weight contribution value.\end{enumerate*} We define the induced-order function of the IOWA operator of the FL-IOWA-DQ model in Section \ref{s_fl_iowa_fla}, and the linguistic quantifier that dynamically adapts the weighting value calculation during the FL training in Section \ref{ss_lq}. }
+The IOWA operators, and more generally the Ordered Weigh\-ted Averaging (OWA) ones \cite{owa_1}, are functions for weighting the contribution of a set of clients in a aggregation process, as it is the aggregation of the parameters of the local learning models in FL.
+We mathematically \paco{introduce} OWA and IOWA operators in Appendix \ref{appendix:iowa}, and according to the definition the IOWA operator is composed of \begin{enumerate*}[label=(\arabic*)]\item an order-inducing function to set the weighting assignation order, and \item a linguistic quantifier to calculate the weight contribution value.\end{enumerate*} We define the induced-order function used in DDaBA in Section \ref{s_fl_iowa_fla}, and the linguistic quantifier that dynamically adapts the weighting value calculation during the FL training in Section \ref{ss_lq}. \nuria{Finally, we sum up DDaBA in Section \ref{ss_ddaba}.}